 Marvell and Milton’s past connections with Cromwell were well established – as were John Dryden’s.
 All three worked for Cromwell’s administration.
 All attended his funeral.

 But Dryden wasted little time in courting for favour from the restored monarch, Charles II, and was recognised for it officially in 1668 – a move that underlined his disconnect from Marvell and Milton.

-This sort of career posturing was nothing new; it had fuelled much of Marvell’s writing in the late 1640s.
-So, in 1674, when Marvell makes his first named contribution in print for 23 years, he’s back to familiar grounds.
+This sort of career posturing was nothing new; it had fuelled much of Marvell’s occasional verse in the late 1640s.
+So, in 1674, when Marvell makes his first named contribution in print for 23 years, ‘On Mr Milton’s “Paradise Lost”‘, he’s back to familiar grounds.

 Having just witnessed The State of Innocence, Dryden’s adaptation of Paradise Lost, Marvell disparages the ‘Town Bays’ (the popular name for Dryden) in his commendatory poem to the second edition of Milton’s epic.

-Steven Zwicker’s contribution to Milton in the Long Restoration argues that the ostracising of Dryden potentially begins as early as Cromwell’s funeral in 1658, when Dryden was the only one of the three not afforded a grant for livery.
+Steven Zwicker’s contribution to Milton in the Long Restoration argues that the ostracising of Dryden could have begun as early as Cromwell’s funeral in 1658, when Dryden was the only one of the three not afforded a grant for livery.